 Cedar and Juniper Allergies: Symptoms, Treatment and Prevention

-Cedar fever is a term that makes almost everyone across Central Texas wince just hearing it.
-Even if you don’t have cedar allergies, you know what cedar fever is and you know when is cedar is in the air when the smog-like pollen hangs in the air.
+Cedar fever is a term that makes many wince just hearing it.
+Even if you don’t have cedar or juniper allergies, you know what cedar fever is and you know when is cedar is in the air when the smog-like pollen hangs in the air.
 Cedar and Juniper are sometimes used interchangeably for the same allergy.

-Most of the trees we call cedar are juniper trees, and they’re a big part of what makes Texas beautiful.
-The temperate climate of Texas makes it a perfect environment for them to grow and pollinate during our winter.
+Most of the trees we call cedar are juniper trees, and they’re a big part of what makes our scenery beautiful.
+The temperate climate of many southern states makes it a perfect environment for them to grow and pollinate during winter.
 However, with this occurring during Christmas and New Years, it can sometimes be a little tough to keep up the holiday cheer with horrible allergy symptoms.

-There are a multitude of ways that cedar allergies can affect your health.
+There are a multitude of ways that cedar allergies and juniper allergies can affect your health.
 The most common symptoms of cedar and juniper allergies are:

 · Red, itchy or watery eyes